 One of the first things you will notice anywhere on the ground floor is the gorgeous copper hull that wraps its way around reception and leads you through to the Sea Containers restaurant and bar.
 This design is a clear reference to the buildings past whilst transporting us into the current day with one of Tom Dixon’s signature materials.
 Continuing in reference to the original design is the exposed concrete ceiling above the bar that add character and compliments the warm tones and fabrics used in the restaurant.

 Dandelyan & Rumpus Room

-On the opposite side of the ground floor to Sea Containers restaurant is Mondrian’s award winning Dandelyan bar.
-With rich emerald green walls, copper bar and detailing and a captivating soft pink sofas, this bar has quickly developing a name for itself as London’s most exquisite destinations for luxury cocktails in style.
+On the opposite side of the ground floor to Sea Containers restaurant is Mondrian’s award-winning Dandelyan bar.
+With rich emerald green walls, copper bar and detailing and captivating soft pink sofas, this bar has quickly developed a name for itself as London’s most exquisite destinations for luxury cocktails in style.
 If that was not enough, the hotel has extended upwards to hold a stunning rooftop lounge and bar with breathtaking views across the city.

 Spa & Treatments

 In contrast to the rich tones, soft velvets and dark wooden floors are the light and airy surroundings of the spa and treatment facilities on the lower ground floor.
 Taking you away from the party atmosphere and into a world of calm, the style continues with an incredible copper teardrop centrepiece, textured white walls and refreshing light stones to help you feel at your most relaxed.
 References to the building’s history continue with the original Sea Containers reception desk acting as a focal point on entry to the spa.

 Cinema / Screening Room